-Widewalls: The highlight of this year's edition of FotoFocus also seems to be Roe Ethridge, who will have his first solo museum exhibition in the United States.
+Widewalls: The highlight of this year's edition seems to be Roe Ethridge, who will have his first solo museum exhibition in the United States.
 How did this show finally come to be and what is it in Ethridge's work that earned him this opportunity?